DesignOpen/designopen.github.io/README.md

 ## Contribute to the Discussion

-Join us in the IRC channel #opensourcedesign on Freenode.
+Join us in the [Gitter channel](https://gitter.im/DesignOpen/designopen.github.io).

 ## Contributing Posts